stastnypremysl/lsql-csv/README.md

 It will also install the dependencies for you.

 ### Running the unit tests
-If you want to verify, that the package has compiled correctly, it is possible to test it by running:
+If you want to verify, that the package has been compiled correctly, it is possible to test it by running:

     make test